albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Allow scrolling and zooming in the map and jump back to aircraft after
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-This setting allows a user to move around in the map without the need to manually disable the aircraft centering.
+This setting allows an user to move around in the map without the need to manually disable the aircraft centering.

 Time until aircraft following is activated again after any manual map